family

 Such a brutal outburst from Hailey speaks to an unspoken truth from the Rhode founder — she might be reaching a breaking point in her marriage.
 The severity of the backlash they receive is taking its toll, tarnishing even their supposedly happiest moments.

-And this isn't the only time she's alluded to this sense of exhaustion from the constant criticism that comes from being the pop star's wife.
+It isn't the only time she's alluded to this sense of exhaustion from the constant criticism that comes from being the pop star's wife.

 In a candid TikTok video posted in April 2022, she posted a rare response to persistent online harassment and comparisons to Justin's ex, Selena Gomez.